 Submitting a Written Feedback request

-Next, click on the earliest available group appointment.
-The pop-up window will direct you to:
+Next, click on (or search for) the earliest available group appointment.
+On the Written Feedback appointment form:

 - Upload your paper as a Word file (.docx).
 Currently enrolled CUNY students can download MS Word for free.

-- Include as much information as you can—your assignment instructions, revision goals, questions, deadline, and where you are at in the writing process.
+- Include as much information as you can—your assignment instructions, revision goals, questions, deadline, and stage in the writing process.

-We are also piloting the use of video feedback.
-If you are interested in receiving video feedback (where the consultant records a short screencast video responding to your questions), check “I am interested in video feedback” at the bottom of the appointment form.
-Because this is a pilot, we may not be able to accommodate all requests for video feedback.
-If we cannot provide video comments, you will still receive text-only comments.
+- If you are interested in receiving Video Feedback (where the consultant records a short screencast video responding to your questions), check “I am interested in video feedback” at the bottom of the appointment form.
+Given time constraints, we may not be able to accommodate all requests for video feedback, but you’ll receive written comments if we can’t do video.

 You can submit multiple requests for Written Feedback, but keep in mind that students are limited to two hours of consultation per week, in any combination of online sessions or Written Feedback.
 For example, if you’ve had a video session this week, we can only respond to one Written Feedback request, even if you have four requests in the queue.